b-lukaszuk/BS_wJ_eng/contents/calendar.md

 replace(sc(s), r"\bd" => "const d", r"\bs" => "const s", r"\bm" => "const m", r"\bweek" => "const week")
 ```

-As you can see from the output of `cal Jan 2025` we get a rectangular printout
+As you can see from the output of `cal Jan 2025` (see @sec:calendar_problem) we
-with 7 rows and `x` columns.
-Clearly, the number of elements is a multiple of 7.
+get a rectangular printout with 7 columns and `x` rows.
+Clearly, the number of
-So, let's write a function that determines how many elements should be in our
+elements is a multiple of 7.
+So, let's write a function that determines how
-rectangle.
+many elements should be in our rectangle.

 ```jl
 s = """